lmn0/lmn0/README.md

 ### Hi there 👋
 Welcome to Tj's github profile.
-Feel free to take a look at my repositories or to use any of my projects.
+Feel free to take a look at my repositories or to use them in your project.

 - 🔭 Currently enrolled in [Google Project Management Course](https://www.coursera.org/professional-certificates/google-project-management#courses)
 - 🌱 I’m also currently learning [Terraform](https://www.udemy.com/course/terraform-beginner-to-advanced/) and [GraphQL](https://graphql.org/)